rahul-gharat/dronahq-docs/docs/building-apps-guides/google-tag-manger.md

 :::info NOTE
-Make sure to Submit your GTM changes to be made effective in the app.
+- Make sure to Submit your GTM changes to be made effective in the app.
+- Publish your DronaHQ App and Check it on Public App link or End user portal to see your changes in Action.
 :::

 ####  Bringing It All Together: